-Turn Your Idea Into RealityAdded by Hawley Troxell in Articles & Publications, Business Law on January 11, 2016
+Turn Your Idea Into RealityAdded by Hawley Troxell in Articles & Blogs, Business Law on January 11, 2016

 I was recently in Sports Authority talking with the cashier about a new product.
 She exclaimed, “Wow, that’s really cool that you did this.
 How did you do it?
 I’ve had ideas, but, well you know…here I am.”